 Patients who completed the six-month treatment period in the ENVISION trial (99% of them), decided to continue treatment with givosiran for an additional 30 months in an open-label extension study.

-Givosiran was found safe and well-tolerated by patients, with no new safety concerns.
+Givosiran was found to be safe and well-tolerated by patients, with no new safety concerns.
 The most common adverse side effects seen during the trial in givosiran-treated patients included nausea, injection site reactions, abnormal kidney function, and fatigue.

 Alnylam has submitted a Marketing Authorization Application (MAA) of givosiran to the European Medicines Agency (EMA), which has also been accepted.